sirredbeard/yumonclearlinux/README.md

 Intel Clear Linux groups it's packages in task-specific [bundles](https://clearlinux.org/documentation/clear-linux/reference/bundles/available-bundles).

 These are generally very useful.
-For example, installing the shells bundle installs a couple of useful shells.
+For example, installing the [shells bundle](https://github.com/clearlinux/clr-bundles/blob/master/bundles/shells) installs a couple of useful shells like bash, zsh, and fish.

 ### The Problem